 What makes the officials corrupt?
 The salary the government officials receive anywhere in the world is pretty high compared to the common-man’s standard of living in that country.
-The salaries paid are adequate enough to maintain a decent standard of living for a family and does cater for all the basic essentials of food, housing, education etc. Then why is the greed or need for the extra money?
+Salaries (and pension) paid are adequate enough to maintain a decent standard of living for a family and does cater for all the basic essentials of food, housing, education etc. Then why is the greed or need for the extra money?

 Let us examine a person’s life in both India and North America and analyse as to what are the causes for less corruption in North America.

-A child goes to the school and that’s where they are prepared to be valuable citizens of their country.
-The most important role is played by the teachers in developing the mind-set of these children and they imbibe good values from them.
+A child goes to the school and that’s where they are trained to be valuable citizens of their country.
+Most important role in this training is played by the teachers in developing the mind-set of these children and they imbibe good values from them.
 The teachers’ selection and appointment in North America has its own high standards where as in India we are all well aware of the hefty bribes paid to get the post.
 In most of the private schools, mostly run by the religious institutions, they sign for a monthly salary of few thousands and take home actually a fourth of it.
 Here merit and teaching ability are of least concern and only their paying capacity is considered.
-How can you ever expect such teachers to ever develop a good value system in their students?
+How can you ever expect such teachers to develop a good value system in their students?

 Why can’t it be made mandatory for all those parents seeking admissions for their children in these medical and engineering colleges to prove their sources of income?
 It will never come through as most of these institutions are owned by either the political leaders or by religious groups.
 Neither the politician nor the God can be made uncomfortable by passing such laws.
 The politicians do not want to mess up with their vote banks and never antagonise the Gods.